Skip to Main Content

 Competencies

-Several core competencies are considered essential for the student to complete a program in the College of Business at Dallas Baptist University.
-Every student who graduates from the College of Business should be able to demonstrate the following:
+Several core competencies are considered essential for the student to complete a program in the Carter School of Business at Dallas Baptist University.
+Every student who graduates from the Carter School of Business should be able to demonstrate the following:

 • An appreciation of the importance of character, competence, and personal faith in the handling of ethical issues confronting business leaders and managers in today's organizational environment.